Ivenyang/cocos-docs/manual/framework/native/input/event-dispatcher/en.md

 ```

-**_eventDispatcher** is the property of the **Node**, you can use it manage the dispatch situation of all events of current node(such as scene, layer, sprite etc).
+**_eventDispatcher** is a property of **Node**.
+You can use it manage the dispatch situation of all events of the current node (such as Scene, Layer, Sprite, etc).

+*Note:* In the example above, we use the `clone()` method in the second and third calls to `addEventListenerWithSceneGraphPriority`.
+This is because each event listener can be added only once.
+The methods `addEventListenerWithSceneGraphPriority` and `addEventListenerWithFixedPriority` set a registration flag on the event listener, and won't add the event listener again if the flag is already set.

-*Note:* When using **listener1** again, `clone()` method is needed to create a new clone.
-Because when using `addEventListenerWithFixedPriority` or `addEventListenerWithFixedPriority` method, a registered mark will be added to current using event listener, so a listener can not be added serval times.
-One more thing you should keep in mind.
-If you add a fixed priority listener to a node, when the node is removed,you should also remove the listener manually.
-But the scene graph priority listener is different.
-It is binded to the node, when the node's destructor is called, the listener will be removed automatically.
+One more thing to keep in mind: if you add a _fixed priority_ listener to a node, you need to remove the listener manually when the node is removed.
+However, in the case of a _scene graph priority_ listener, the listener is bound to the node: when the node's destructor is called, the listener will be removed automatically.

 ### New touch mechanism

-The proceudres above seem a little bit difficult than version 2.x.
-Inheriting a delegate in old version, delegate defines onTouchBegan method etc. Then delegate recognizes the touched element and solving logics.
-But new version separate the event logical solving from the delegate and
+The above procedures may seem more difficult compared to the event mechanism in version 2.x.
+In the old version, you would inherit from a delegate class, which defined `onTouchBegan()` methods, etc. Your event handling code would go into these delegate methods.

-encapsulate it into a listener.
-However, the logics above implemented functions below:
+This new event mechanism removes the event processing logic from the delegate and encapsulates it into a listener.
+However, the logic above implements the functions below:

-1. By adding event listener, sprite can be added to event dispatcher with SceneGraphPriority.
-That is when clicking the sprite button, callback function will be called by sequence according to the sprite cover order.
+1. By using an event listener, a sprite can be added to the event dispatcher with *SceneGraphPriority*.
+That is, when clicking a sprite button, callback functions will be called in the same order they are drawn in (that is, sprites that are in front of other sprites will get the touch events first).
-2. When Dealing with event logical, according to each kind of situations to solve the logics when touched(such as recognize click area, set clicked element as different transparency) to display the click effect.
+2. When dealing with event logical, according to each kind of situations to solve the logics when touched(such as recognize click area, set clicked element as different transparency) to display the click effect.
 3. As `listener1->setSwallowTouches(true)` is setted and some decisions has been made in onTouchBegan to get the return value, whether the display order of the touch event should pass back can be solved.

-*Note:* **FixedPriority** is different from **SceneGraphPriority**, it can dicide the priority of event by manually setting `Priority` value, and the smaller the value is, the higher priority of the event.
+### FixedPriority vs SceneGraphPriority

+The EventDispatcher uses priorities to decide which listeners get delivered an event first.

+- **FixedPriority** is an integer value.
+Event listeners with lower `Priority` values get to process events before event listeners with higher `Priority` values.
+- **SceneGraphPriority** is a pointer to a `Node`.
+Event listeners whose Nodes have higher Z order values (that is, are drawn on top) receive events before event listeners whose Nodes have lower Z order values (that is, are drawn below).
+This ensures that touch events, for example, get delivered front-to-back, as you would expect.

 ##Other event dispatch handling modules

-In addition to touch event response, and the following modules using the same solving method.
+In addition to touch event response, the following modules using the same event handling approach.

-###Keyboard response event
+###Keyboard events

 In addition to keyboard, it also can be every menu of the device, they can use the same listener to deal with the event.

+In the mouse event example above, we used lambda expressions for the callback functions.
+You can also bind existing functions using the `CC_CALLBACK_N` macros, as follows:

 ```c++
     //Initializing and binding